fmunz/cloudworkshop/oracloudlabs01.md

 ### SQL Client?

-Do this lab if you need an SQL client installed locally already.
-Alternatively install [SQLcl from this location](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) which requires Java JRE 8 installed.
+For this lab, you have to have an SQL client installed locally.
+You can install [SQLcl from this location](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) which requires Java JRE 8 installed.

 ## Option 1: Open DB Port Listen Port (Poor man solution and risky)

-An option is to open port 1521 to your DB as a service (which is discouraged for security reasons, but possibly okay to try it out once?).
+An option is to open port 1521 to your DB as a service (which is discouraged for security reasons, since you open it to the world!).
 To do so go the DB service and click on the hamburger icon, go to access rules and open the port for the listener (1521).

 ### Connect to DB via Port 1521
 From a terminal on your *local machine* connect using the following command.
 Get the connect string from the Oracle cloud console: